 If you want to focus on websites with saved passwords, bring them to the top of the list by clicking the Password column heading.
 Click any column again will change the sort direction from ascending to descending, and vice versa.

-Adding AutoFill items on Mac
+Adding usernames and passwords on Mac

 If ”AutoFill user names and passwords” is enabled in Safari → Preferences → Passwords, Safari offers to save a password for you when you sign in to a website.